GlobalPathogenAnalysisService/gpas-uploader/README.md

 ## Installation

-To download, create a virtual environment, activate it and install and run the unit tests
+To download `gpas-uploader`, create a virtual environment, activate it and install issue the following:

 ```
 $ git clone git@github.com:GenomePathogenAnalysisService/gpas-uploader.git